GaryCooper-pm/PP5-eCommerce-project/README.md

 ## STRATEGY

-* Blue Turtle is primarily focused on selling B2C products to end users.
+* Blue Turtle is primarily focused on selling B2C services to end users.

 ## TARGET AUDIENCE

-* Anyone who wants to have their bicycle serviced by a fully qualified mechanic.
+* Anyone who owns a bicycle and wants to have it serviced by a fully qualified mechanic.

 #
 ## CONTENTS